cwood821/notes/aws/ecs.md

 ECS deploys versions of tasks.
 Tasks are associated with a version of a container.
 To rollback to a previous version of a task after a deployment, update the service and choose a previous task version.
 Check "force new deployemnt".
 This will trigger a deployment of the previous task version.

+## Debug Deployments

+Services run version of tasks.
+Tasks may fail to start.

+Under Health and Metrics in ECS, you can see when new tasks are started.
+To find the reason that a task failed to start, navigate to the cluster in ECS and click Tasts.
+Find the task ID that failed to start (sort by start date, if desired).
+The task-specific view will show a `Stopped reason`.